jjvanzon/JJs-Reference-Architecture/api.md

 Here follow some issues you could encounter while using an `ORM`, and some suggestions for dealing with it.

 This information was gathered from experience built up with `NHibernate`.
-Also having experienced `NPersist`, it might be possible that the `Entity Framework` has similar issues, due to how `ORM's` work.
+It might be possible that other `ORM's` have similar issues, due to how `ORM's` work.

 #### Committed / Uncommitted Objects